Bubiyan Island

 Bubiyan Island (جزيرة بوبيان) is the largest island in the Kuwaiti coastal island chain situated in the north-western corner of the Persian Gulf, with an area of 863 km2.
 Bubiyan Island is part of the Shatt al-Arab delta.

-The Mubarak Al Kabeer Port is currently under construction on the island.
-As part of the port's development, there are plans for Bubiyan Island to contain power plants and substations.
-A 5,000-megawatt power plant has already been built in the neighbouring Kuwaiti region of Subiya.

 Bubiyan is the largest of a group of eight islands situated just southwest of the mouth of the Shaṭṭ al-Arab, the river that divides Iraq and Iran.

 History

 Antiquity

-Bubiyan was formed by debris from the Tigris–Euphrates river.
-There is archaeological evidence of Sassanian (300–650 AD) to early Islamic (650–800 AD) periods of human presence on Bubiyan as evidenced by the recent discovery of torpedo-jar pottery sherds on several prominent beach ridges.
+Bubiyan was formed by sediment from the Tigris–Euphrates river.
+There is archaeological evidence of Sasanian (300–650 AD) to early Islamic (650–800 AD) periods of human presence on Bubiyan as evidenced by the recent discovery of torpedo-jar pottery sherds on several prominent beach ridges.

 Gulf War

-During the Gulf War of 1991, there was a big oil spill in the area; in addition to this, four spans of the bridge were destroyed; they were rebuilt in 1999.
-The island itself was converted to a military base in 1991.
+During the Gulf War of 1991, there was a large oil spill in the area.
+Four spans of the bridge were destroyed.
+They were rebuilt in 1999.
+The island itself was converted into a military base in 1991.
 In November 1994, Iraq formally accepted the UN-demarcated border with Kuwait which had been spelled out in Security Council Resolutions 687 (1991), 773 (1992), and 833 (1993) which formally ended an earlier Iraqi claim to Bubiyan Island.

 Ramsar Convention

 In response to Kuwait becoming the 169th signatory of the Ramsar Convention, the Mubarak al-Kabeer reserve was designated as the country's first Wetland of International Importance.
-The 50,948 hectare reserve consists of small lagoons and shallow salt marshes and is important as a stop-over for migrating birds on two migration routes; Turkey to India and Eurasia to Africa.
-Breeding water-birds include the world's largest breeding colony of crab-plover (Dromas ardeola), and the surrounding sea is a major nursery for many commercial fish species.
+The 50,948 hectare reserve consists of small lagoons and shallow salt marshes and is important as a stop-over for migrating birds on two migration routes, Turkey to India and Eurasia to Africa.
+Breeding waterbirds include the world's largest breeding colony of crab-plover (Dromas ardeola).
+The surrounding sea is a major nursery for many commercial fish species.

+2026 Iran war

+On 1 May 2026, the island was subject to an armed incursion by six armed members of the IRGC as part of the 2026 Iran war.
+The incursion was repelled and resulted in the arrest of four of the attackers.

 Geography

 The island is mainly flat, while salt marshes cover some coasts.
 There are several intermittent wadis in the center of the island.
 It is separated from the Iraqi coast in the northeast by the Al-Zubayr channel and from the Kuwaiti mainland in the southwest by the Al-Sabiyyah channel.

-The latter channel trends around the northern end of Bubiyan Island, separating it from Warbah Island.
+The Al-Sabiyyah channel wraps around the northern end of Bubiyan Island, separating it from Warbah Island.
 5.4 km northwest of Ras al Barshah, the southernmost point, Bubiyan is linked to the mainland by a concrete girder bridge over the Khawr as Sabiyah channel, 2.38 km long, built in 1981-1983 and opened February 1983.

 During high spring tides and southerly gales the wet, low lying mud flats that make up most of the island are encroached upon by sea water.
 The island is considered to be at risk of inundation due to sea level rise.